rhobs/monitoring-benchmarking/README.md

 # monitoring-benchmarking

-Performance tests for monitoring stack
+Performance tests for monitoring stack.
+See [design docs](./docs/design.md) for an overview of the design and the structure of this repo.

 ## Prerequisites